49 Big Buffalo Falls

 good trails and well marked

-Today we turn north on Buffalo Creek Trail, on the west side of the trail is a large flat area with evidence of a couple campsites.
+Today we turn north on Buffalo Creek Trail, on the west side of the trail is a large flat area with evidence of a couple old campsites.
 A quarter mile further up the trail we hear a splashing waterfall, and just 20 feet off the trail we come to the bank of Big Buffalo Creek at Big Buffalo Falls.

 Little Buffalo Falls (April 2020)